BOTOX® Treatment for Jaw Tension and TMJ

 For people suffering from soreness and pain resulting from problems with the temporomandibular joint, BOTOX® injections often provide substantial relief.
 While reducing the ability of facial muscles to engage in problematic grinding, BOTOX® allows them to perform daily activities such as talking, chewing, and swallowing.
 This makes the BOTOX® alternative treatment for jaw tension a convenient, effective option for many people.
 In addition, the treatment can help safeguard dental health, since excessive grinding can result in worn teeth and damaged gums that may require costly treatment.

 While BOTOX® treatment for TMJ disorders appears to be safe, certain medications, intoxicants, and other substances can minimize or negatively impact the effectiveness of BOTOX® injections.
 For this reason, patients should honestly disclose any medication or substance use to their physician prior to treatment.
 In some cases, patients have experienced bruising and bleeding at injection sites, or excessive paralysis of the muscles in the areas treated.
 Although complications are rare, all possible risks should be discussed with a doctor prior to treatment.

 Will Insurance Cover BOTOX® TMJ Treatment?

 Currently, the use of BOTOX® for TMJ disorders is not covered by medical insurance plans.
 However, because TMJ problems are largely a dental issue, it is conceivable that insurance companies will ultimately cover BOTOX® injections as a means of preventing damage to the gums and teeth caused by excessive jaw grinding.
 Although insurers have yet to cover this treatment, it is becoming increasingly popular among patients, doctors, and dentists.

-For more information or to schedule an appointment with Dr. Davis, call us at Chelsea Office Phone Number (205) 678-2525.
+For more information or to schedule an appointment with Dr. Davis or Dr. Moore, call us at Chelsea Office Phone Number (205) 678-2525.